Continuous Urban Change Detection from Satellite Image Time Series with Temporal Feature Refinement and Multi-Task Integration: Experiment results

-\textbf{MTI module}: We perform another ablation experiment investigating performance gains from leveraging additional edges in the MTI module.
+\textbf{MTI module}: We perform a third ablation experiment investigating performance gains from leveraging additional edges in the MTI module.
+Here, we apply multi-task integration with different settings to the outputs of our method trained using the change loss with the maximum number of edges and the segmentation loss.
+The TFR module using self-attention was enabled.
 A degenerate Markov network that uses no change information (i.e., only the segmentation information represented as nodes) is added as a baseline.
-Table \ref{tab:ablation_2} lists the ablation results for the SpaceNet 7 and WUSU datasets.
-Introducing change information in the MTI module results in considerable change detection performance gains compared to the degenerate setting while also providing minor segmentation performance gains.
+Table \ref{tab:ablation_mti} shows that introducing change information in the MTI module results in considerable change detection performance gains compared to the degenerate setting, as well as minor segmentation performance gains.
 For example, using the adjacent setting improves change detection performance (first-last) by 44.8 \% and 61.6 \% in terms of F1 score and IoU, respectively, compared to the degenerate setting on the SpaceNet 7 dataset.
 On the WUSU dataset, the corresponding performance improvements are 57.5 \% and 73.6 \% for the F1 score and IoU, respectively (cyclic loss scenario).
-Table \ref{tab:ablation_2} also shows that introducing change information beyond adjacent edges results in further change detection performance gains, albeit to a much lesser extent.
+Table \ref{tab:ablation_mti} also shows that introducing change information beyond adjacent edges results in further change detection performance gains, albeit to a much lesser extent.
 For example, compared to only using adjacent change information, dense information improved the F1 score and IoU values by 2.0 \% and 3.0 \%, respectively.
 In the context of the WUSU dataset, additional change information (i.e., adjacent vs. cyclic) improved the F1 score and IoU values by 1.6 \% and 2.2 \%, respectively.
 Therefore, the ablation study demonstrates that the proposed MTI module effectively integrates the outputs of the segmentation and change detection tasks at inference time.